CEAD Summer Programme

 Terms & Conditions

 Please read our FAQ's and Terms & Conditions carefully before applying for a CEAD course.
-Learn more about progression in Art and Design through CEAD.

 Stained Glass

-Duration: 5 days
+Duration 5 days

-Tutor: Patricia Plunkett
+Tutor Patricia Plunkett

 This five-day course provides tuition in technique and design with an appreciation of traditional stained glass leadwork, copperfoiling, painting and complementary techniques such as sandblasting.
 The course might be of interest to those already working in the art or design field as it provides hands on experience and guidance to art and design production.
 For the advanced student, there is an emphasis on project design and development of more advanced skills using the glass department and the library facilities.
 Each student is encouraged to undertake their own individual projects throughout the course.
 Beginners or advanced are both welcome.